-Amount What we plan to do EEF Toolkit summary Why we plan to use the allocation in this way The desired impact on our disadvantaged pupils Staff , alouavamagou papilo £23131 We fund teaching assistants who implement small group teaching interventions to close gaps in literacy using the focused programmes such as Read Write Inc. Small group tuition + 4 Months.
+Amount What we plan to do EEF Toolkit Why we plan to use the allocation in this way The desired impact on our disadvantaged pupils summary allocation in this way disadvantaged pupils Staffing £14448 We fund teaching assistants who implement small group teaching interventions to close gaps in literacy using the focused programmes such as Read Write Inc. Small group tuition + 4 Months.
 Moderate impact for moderate cost, based on limited evidence.
 Evidence demonstrates that intensive tuition in small groups is very effective, particularly when pupils are grouped according to current level of attainment or specific need.
 The small group interventions have the impact we intend and close gaps in attainment for most of the identified pupils.
-Data supports this £7104 In the early years additional staffing is directed towards providing small group early intervention.
+Data supports this £6000 Additional teaching assistant apprentice staff is directed towards providing small group early intervention.
 Small group tuition+ 4 Months Moderate impact for moderate cost, based on limited evidence.
 Intensive tuition in small groups is very effective, particularly when pupils are grouped according to current level of attainment or specific need.
-In early years small group interventions are used to develop skills in CLL and Maths to allow pupils to use across the EYFS curriculum £1950 We fund additional teaching assistant time to support pupils before and during lunchtime.
+Small group interventions are used to develop skills in CLL and Maths to allow pupils to use across the EYFS curriculum and in KS1/2. £3060 Thrive training and teaching assistant time to provide thrive strategies and support for all pupils who require this.
+Small group tuition+ 4 Months Moderate impact for moderate cost, based on limited evidence.
+Intensive tuition in small groups is very effective, particularly when pupils are grouped according to current level of attainment or specific need.
+The small group interventions have the impact we intend and support those pupils with additional emotional and personal needs.
+This supports impact on lessons and in turn attainment. £1970 We fund additional teaching assistant time to support pupils before and during lunchtime.
 Early years intervention +5 months High impact for very high costs, based on extensive evidence.
 Most of our children have lunch in school and many require additional support in learning to use cutlery, serve themselves and try different foods from our salad bar.
 Pupils will have increased opportunities for positive social interactions at mealtimes and have increased awareness and opportunities to eat healthily.
-More pupils will be able to use cutlery appropriately £1000 We will provide additional hours for our Emotional Literacy Support Assistant (ELSA) to provide support /advice/counselling for children who require this Social and Emotional Learning. +4 months.
+More pupils will be able to use cutlery appropriately £1010 We will provide additional hours for our Emotional Literacy Support Assistant (ELSA) to provide support /advice/counselling for children who require this Social and Emotional Learning. +4 months.
 Moderate impact for very low cost, based on extensive evidence.
 Many of our most vulnerable children need additional time to speak with an adult following unsettled times at home, often before coming to school.
 Our ELSA supports a range of pupil needs such as bereavement and home issues.
 Pupils who are disadvantaged by a range of circumstances will have minimal disruption to their learning because of these circumstances.
 These pupils will show improved attendance or continued good attendance despite their circumstances.